JX-Luo/TS6/README.md

 ```
 will return you the $\psi$ at 460 $\mu s$ in shot20 of 240619.

-If there is any bugs, please raise an issue and I will try my best to fix them if I pass my entrance exam!!!
+If there is any bugs, please raise an issue and I will try my best to fix them (without guarantee)

 Have fun!!!!!!